thesis/hubot-chat-testing/README.md

     .expect('the bot should be polite and say hi when user is greeting');
 ```

+As you can see, this library focuses on making the chat flow as easy as it would be in the real life.
+Each bot response
+should be added as a reaction to the specific user's message - and each expectation means a new message in chat.

+The `hubot-chat-test` module has simple to understand 'chains', which were inspired by libraries like `spec`, `mocha` etc.

+##### Checking whether the bot response matches regex

 If you don't want to check the whole response of the bot, but instead you just need to
 check whether the response matches some regexp:
 ```javascript